qlyticsllc/qplatform/README.md

 Global Risk Intelligence Inc. (GRI) and Qlytics are pleased to provide the following response to RFI Number: 70SBUR19I00000038.

-Information provided within this repository outlines Qlytics and GRI capabilities, details on Qlytics AI Development Platform, an overview on how the Qlytics Platform streamlines the AI/ML development process and how Qlytics meets and exceeds the governments requirements to;
+Information provided within this repository outlines details on the Qlytics AI Development Platform, an overview on how the Qlytics Platform streamlines the AI/ML development process and how the platform meets and exceeds the governments requirements to;
 1. Automate the use of AI/ML
 2. Provide relationship discovery and mapping
 3. Provide dynamic fault-tolerant Machine and Deep Learning based data connectors.